 How?
 For starters, turn down the music.
 Last year, Apple

-released iPod software updates
+released iPod software updates that added a

-to iPod nanos, iPod shuffles, and fifth-generation full-size iPods; subsequent iPod models also include this capability.
+Volume Limit feature to iPod nanos, iPod shuffles, and fifth-generation full-size iPods; subsequent iPod models also include this capability.
 Using this feature to keep your iPod’s maximum volume at a safe level is a good first step.

 Unfortunately, the iPod doesn’t tell you how the limit you set equates to actual sound levels—and it really can’t, considering that a given headphone-output level produces different sound levels depending on the headphones you’re using.
 That said, common sense is an important skill here: when using normal earbuds or headphones, if you can’t hear yourself clearly when talking at a typical conversation level, chances are your iPod’s volume is set too high to be safe.